-- Step 2 Launch your web browser and type in the Ethernet over USB address to access the Web UI SIGN IN page.

-The default address is http://192.168.66.1.
-Please do not change it - Step 3 Click Reset all settings at the top right corner of the SIGN IN page.
+- Step 1 Connect the device and your computer with the USB cable. - Step 2 Launch your web browser and type in the Ethernet over USB address to access the Web UI SIGN IN page. - The default address is http://192.168.66.1.
+Please do not change it unless there is a conflict in your network. - Step 3 Click Reset all settings at the top right corner of the SIGN IN page.